 d) Non-OSU Participant expenses (286xx) are coded as appropriate to the funding source.

-Travel expenses reimbursed on account code 28635 require receipts for all expenses, except mileage, in order to be non-taxable.
+Travel expenses reimbursed on account code 28635 require receipts for all expenses, except mileage.

 Travel expenses not documented with receipts are reimbursed using account code 28636.